opendnd/api/ROADMAP.md

 DELETE https://api.opendnd.org/v1/campaigns/:campaign_id
 ```

-## Generic
+## Core
-These are generic routes for the API.
+These are the routes for the core API.

 #### `POST   https://api.opendnd.org/v1/auth`
 Authenticate the user account to the API.